sf200212345/drivingTestProgram/README.md

 There are two modes available in the app: trivial and control.
 Control is exactly the app flow described above.
 Trivial is slightly different, as it also prompts participants to press a "I am paying attention" button while the video is playing to keep the participant engaged.
 This experiment therefore explores whether the addition of a "trivial" task helps the participant stay more engaged while in an autonomous driving experience.

 ## TLDR
+- Configure the settings before distributing the .zip package to all computers used for the experiment.
+The settings will carry over.
+- Put the video files in this folder.
+You can also put the output files in this folder, but the program will create an output file if it doesn't exist in the directory.
+- Make sure to configure both modes.
+Leave the settings app in the mode that you want to run the experiment on when you close it.
+- You must press submit for the changes to be written to the storage files.
+- Do not run both settings and run_experiment at the same time.
+Configure the settings BEFORE opening run_experiment.
+- The data from run_experiment will only be written to file AFTER the participant submits a [valid participant ID](https://github.com/sf200212345/drivingTestProgram#survey-page).
+- Make sure to test for [systematic error](https://github.com/sf200212345/drivingTestProgram#systematic-error).

 ## Using Autonomous_Driving_with_Tasks_Experiment
 Autonomous_Driving_with_Tasks_Experiment.zip will be the .zip file distributed, which contains the file structure listed: